ShanWang-Shan/PureACL/README.md

 │  │  ├─ 2017-08-04-V2-Log*-FL-names.txt
 │  │  ├─ 2017-08-04-V2-Log*-RR-names.txt
 │  │  ├─ 2017-08-04-V2-Log*-SL-names.txt
-│  │  ├─ 2017-08-04-V2-Log*-SR-names.txt
-│  ├─ pcd/
-│  │  └─ *******.pcd
+│  │  └─2017-08-04-V2-Log*-SR-names.txt
 │  ├─ Satellit_Image_18
 │  │  └─ satellite_*_lat_*_long_*_zoom_18_size_640x640_scale_2.png
 ├─ 2017-10-26-V2-Log*/
 └─ V2/
 ```
-To update your dataset path, you can modify the "default_conf.dataset_dir" in the following files: "pixloc/pixlib/dataset/kitti.py" and "pixloc/pixlib/dataset/ford.py" or in your training/evaluation script.
-Additionally, if you wish to change the trajectory for the Ford-CVL dataset, you can adjust the "log_id_train/val/test" in the "pixloc/pixlib/dataset/ford.py" file.
+To update your dataset path, you can modify the "default_conf.dataset_dir" in the following files: "PureACL/pixlib/dataset/kitti.py" and "PureACL/pixlib/dataset/ford.py" or in your training/evaluation script.
+Additionally, if you wish to change the trajectory for the Ford-CVL dataset, you can adjust the "log_id_train/val/test" in the "PureACL/pixlib/dataset/ford.py" file.

 ## Models
-Weights of the model trained on *KITTI-CVL* and *Ford-CVL*, hosted [here](https://drive.google.com/drive/folders/1myNYAREvbbJGoWyEYtzJ_fna_na1-buO?usp=drive_link).
+Weights of the model trained on *KITTI-CVL* and *Ford-CVL*, hosted [here](https://drive.google.com/drive/folders/1X8pPmBYfLSYwiklQM_f67rInXAGVkTSQ?usp=sharing).

 ## Evaluation

-To perform the SIBCL, simply launch the corresponding run script:
+To perform the PureACL, simply launch the corresponding run script:

 ```
-python -m pixloc.evaluation
+python -m PureACL.evaluation
 ```

 ## Training

-To train the SIBCL, simply launch the corresponding run script:
+To train the PureACL, simply launch the corresponding run script:

 ```
-python -m pixloc.pixlib.train
+python -m PureACL.pixlib.train
 ```

 ## BibTex Citation